dgentry/mergeinator/README.md

 ## Better than alternatives
-It's better for this purpose than the commercial de-dup utilities I've found because it works on higher-level units first, rather than reporting that you have a dozen identical empty .DS_Store files.
+It's better for this purpose than the commercial de-dup utilities I've found because it works on higher-level units first, rather than, e.g., reporting that you have a dozen identical empty .DS_Store files.

-For example, if the destination has a Projects directory with 10 projects, but there is a single missing one that's only in the source directory, merge will move the entire missing project from the source to the destination's Projects directory (and delete the duplicate projects from the source as well).
+For example, if the destination has a Projects directory with 10 projects, but there is a single missing one that's only in the source directory, merge will move the one missing project in its entirety from the source to the destination's Projects directory (and delete the duplicate projects from the source as well).

 ## Possible Improvements
 It's a little more work, though.
 For directory trees that are only similar, but not